 Alcohol

 Stillbirths are also more common in women who drink heavily.
-Drinking alcohol at critical times in the baby’s development, heavy (‘binge’) drinking and frequent drinking increase the likelihood that the baby will be affected
+Drinking alcohol at critical times in the baby’s development, heavy (‘binge’) drinking and frequent drinking all increase the likelihood that the baby will be affected

 If you're not sure about drinking in pregnancy, keep it simple